Internal Communications Resources + Freelance Writer Resources

 The Weekly Tea from Debbie Braden at Star Thrower Communication

-Debbie Braden is an internal communications leader with over 20 years of experience leading communications and growing high-performing teams.
+Debbie Braden is an internal communications leader with over 20 years of experience in communications and team development.
 Her newsletter is thought-provoking, and more importantly, so practical that you can apply the tips and advice she offers right away.
 I appreciate her action-oriented approach and relatability.

 I Hate It Here by Hebba Youssef**

-Technically, this newsletter is intended for HR and People Ops professionals; however, there's a significant overlap between the topics Hebba covers and the world of internal communications (e.g., employee engagement, change management, culture cues, layoffs, and more).
-It's real (as you might have guessed from the name), and it provides a safe space for overworked and emotionally focused professionals while offering insights, learnings, and advice.
+Technically, this newsletter is for HR and People Ops professionals; however, there's a significant overlap between the topics Hebba covers and the world of internal communications (e.g., employee engagement, change management, organizational culture, employee feedback, layoffs, and more).
+It's real (as you might have guessed from the name) and provides a safe space for overworked, emotionally focused professionals while offering insights, lessons, and advice.
 And, in general, it's just fun to read and look at (the visuals are on point).

 If you apply to join the community, please let Ashley know that Alyssa Towns referred you.

 If you're looking for a communications consultant or contractor, you can submit a talent request form and receive applications from pre-vetted consultants in the directory.
 Want to connect with Ashley to hire communications talent?
-Please send me an email, and I'll connect you directly.
+Please email me, and I'll connect you directly.

 Hosted by the team at Workshop, CommsChat is a cozy community for communications professionals on Circle.
 You can ask questions anonymously, share resources (including templates, checklists, and more), celebrate wins, and swap ideas with fellow communicators, all while building a trusted network of people who genuinely understand your needs.
 Hop in and join the fun!